gonzalo-ch4/arch-rice/readme.md

-here i will backup the configurations files of my arch install
+here i will backup the configuration files of my arch install

 enjoy :^)